SENATE BILL NO. 30

 (n) case management services, as provided in 42 U.S.C.
 1396d(a) and 1396n(g), including targeted case management services for the mentally ill;

 (o) services of psychologists licensed under Title 37, chapter 17;

 (p) inpatient psychiatric services for persons under 21 years of age, as provided in 42 U.S.C.
 1396d(h), in a residential treatment facility, as defined in 50-5-101, that is licensed in accordance with 50-5-201;

-(q) services of behavioral health peer support specialists certified under Title 37, chapter 38, PROVIDED TO ADULTS 18 YEARS OF AGE AND OLDER; and
+(q) services of behavioral health peer support specialists certified under Title 37, chapter 38, provided to adults 18 years of age and older with a diagnosis of a mental disorder, as defined in 53-21-102; and

 (q)(r) any additional medical service or aid allowable under or provided by the federal Social Security Act.

 (5) Services for persons qualifying for medicaid under the medically needy category of assistance, as described in 53-6-131, may be more limited in amount, scope, and duration than services provided to others qualifying for assistance under the Montana medicaid program.
 The department is not required to provide all of the services listed in subsections (3) and (4) to persons qualifying for medicaid under the medically needy category of assistance.